MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/spatial-data-service-module/index.md

 ---
 title: "Spatial Data Service Module | Microsoft Docs"
-description: Describes the Spatial Data Service module, which allows uploading data to expose as a spatial REST service for applications. ms.custom: "" ms.date: "09/26/2018" ms.reviewer: ""
+description: The overview page for the Spatial Data Service module, which allows uploading data to expose as a spatial REST service for applications, with links to articles that describe the various classes, enumerators, a filter example and several more examples demonstrating both the Query and GeoData API. ms.custom: "" ms.date: "09/26/2018" ms.reviewer: ""